Getting Around Antigua (Traveller’s Guide)

 Bus #42 is the direct bus from Antigua Airport to the West Bus Station in St. John’s.
 It takes about 45 minutes.
 It’s the most affordable but not the most convenient way to travel from the airport to St. John’s.

-The bus stops running relatively early, so if you land at night, you’ll want to organize a taxi or rental car instead.
+The bus stops running at sunset so if you land at night, you’ll want to organize a taxi or rental car instead.
 Also, you’ll have to get from the West Bus Station to your accommodation.

 By Taxi